 Actuarial Va aluation as of

-Contributions July 1, 2015 July 1, 2014
+Contributions July 1, 2016 July 1, 2015

 Statutory Contributions - Chapter 352.92 (% of Payroll) 21.95% 21.95%

-Required Contributions - Chapter 356 (% of Payroll) 27.41% 26.43%
+Required Contributions - Chapter 356 (% of Payroll) 27.56% 27.41%

-Sufficiency / (Deficiency) (5.46)% (4.48)%
+Sufficiency / (Deficiency) (5.61)% (5.46)%

-The contribution deficiency increased from 4.48% of payroll to 5.46% of payroll.
-The primary reason for the increased contribution deficiency is the change in discount rate from 8.0% through June, 30, 2017 and 8.5% thereafter to 8.0% for all years.
-Plan changes affecting members first hired after June 30, 2010 are expected to ultimately reduce the cost of the plan, but have only a small impact on the valuation results in the 2015 valuation.
+The contribution deficiency increased from 5.46% of payroll to 5.61% of payroll.
+Plan changes affecting members first hired after June 30, 2010 are expected to ultimately reduce the cost of the plan, but have only a small impact on the valuation results in the 2016 valuation.

-Statutory contributions are not sufficient to fully amortize the unfunded actuarial accrued liability over the statutory amortization period of 23 years.
+Statutory contributions are not sufficient to fully amortize the unfunded actuarial accrued liability over the statutory amortization period of 22 years.
 Based on the current member and employer contribution rates and other methods and assumptions described in this report, the unfunded liability will not be eliminated.
 Current contributions are not sufficient to cover interest on the unfunded liability, which will result in the unfunded liability growing.
 The plan may eventually become insolvent and unable to pay benefits.
-On a market value of assets basis, contributions are deficient by 4.56% of payroll.
+On a market value of assets basis, contributions are deficient by 6.68% of payroll.

-The Plan Assets section provides detail on the plan assets used for the valuation including a development of the actuarial value of assets (AVA).
-The market value of assets (MVA) earned approximately 4.4% for the plan year ending June 30, 2015.
-The AVA earned approximately 12.0% for the plan year ending June 30, 2015 as compared to the assumed rate of 8.0%.
-This assumed rate is a prescribed assumption mandated by Minnesota Statutes.
+The Plan Assets section provides detail on the plan assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
+The Market Value of Assets (MVA) earned approximately -0.1% for the plan year ending June 30, 2016.
+The AVA earned approximately 7.6% for the plan year ending June 30, 2016 as compared to the assumed rate of 8.00%.
+The assumed rate is a prescribed assumption mandated by Minnesota Statutes, and is at the very upper end of the reasonable range.
+According to the NASRA survey, the most common assumption for statewide plans is currently 7.50%.
+Use of a 7.50% return assumption would produce a deficiency greater than shown above.